hpc-gridware/go-clusterscheduler/cmd/clusterscheduler-mcp/README.md

 ## License

 You can use or modify this integration for your unique setup.
-Check the repository’s LICENSE file (if included) for specific terms.
+Check the repository’s LICENSE file for specific terms.

 ---

 ## Contact

 If you have any questions or require further assistance, reach out via the issues section in this repository.
 We’re happy to help you get started or troubleshoot any issues along the way.

 ---

 **Thank you for exploring this MCP integration for OCS & GCS.**